-- Earplugs aren’t the preferred choice for most of us performers because, with the exception of pricey in-ear monitors, they alter how we hear ourselves.
+- Earplugs are an essential accessory when we involve ourselves in loud non-music making activities – e.g., operate power equipment or attend sporting events, and so forth.
+But earplugs aren’t the preferred choice for most of us when we play or sing because, with the exception of pricey in-ear monitors, they significantly alter how we hear ourselves.
 Nonetheless, if we perform with the likes of a percussion ensemble or athletic band – or if we play or sing thunderous repertoire – earplugs may be our only option for preventing hearing loss.
 Fortunately, as described in The Musician’s Way, we can now choose from several types of high-fidelity earplugs designed for musicians.
 And many performers regularly use such plugs with excellent results.
 What’s more, in earsplitting settings, earplugs can enhance our ability to hear akin to the way that sunglasses aid vision in glaring sunlight.

 Whatever protective strategies we choose, we need to take action because, as was the case with Pete Townshend, ignoring hearing health can have tragic, life-altering effects.